-53% of U.S. adults made some type of home improvement in the past 12 months.¹ Home improvement and repair expenditure in the U.S. amounted to about $326.1 billion in 2015.² Homeowners improve their homes to make them more comfortable, make aesthetic updates, upgrade air conditioning and heating systems, waterproof roofs, finish basements, boost energy savings and expand their footprint.
+In 2020, 76% of homeowners in the United States carried out a home improvement project.1 Also, approximately $457 billion was spent on home improvements in the U.S. in 2020.2 Homeowners improve their homes to make them more comfortable, make aesthetic updates, upgrade air conditioning and heating systems, waterproof roofs, finish basements, boost energy savings and expand their footprint.

 How you may be at risk